thatlarrypearson/vehicle-telemetry-system/README.md

 ## Project Summary and Purpose

 I started this project thinking that I was better at selecting transmission gears for improved fuel economy than the engine/transmission controller is.
+Now I'm not so sure my brain can select gears for fuel mileage better than an algorithm.
+However, a better algorithm should be attainable especially in windy or hilly/mountainous environments.
+A better algorithm should also be able to do better with changes in vehicle loading (cargo).

-Now I'm not so sure.
-But the gear selection hypothesis lead to other questions that look suspiciously like functional requirements.
+The gear selection hypothesis led to other questions that look suspiciously like functional requirements.

 As a driver, I want to know how my driving choices affect fuel use so that I can make rational tradeoffs between fuel use and: